Meet the team

 I trained at Politecnico di Milano and conducted my postdoctoral research at UCL in London.
 I was recently awarded an ERC Consolidator Grant to develop an innovative tissue-engineering-based therapy for spina bifida.

 I earned my Ph.D. in Bioengineering at Politecnico di Milano in 2024.
-I am currently enrolled as a Postdoctoral Research Fellow at the University of Turin, and I am collaborating with Prof. Pellegata’s lab as a visiting researcher.
+I am currently enrolled as a Postdoctoral Researcher in Prof. Pellegata’s team.

 When I am not doing this, you are likely to find me in the middle of a river, casting flies, trying to fool some trout.